 Primates may be particularly vulnerable to this grim logic, because they spend a long time as infants.
 Among primates, commonly,

 That is to say that the time, L, a female spends lactating for an infant (during which she is unlikely to conceive), is usually greater than the time, G, she spends gestating an infant.
 This puts particular pressure on males to hurry things along by eliminating nursing infants fathered by other males.

 As a result, infanticide is relatively common among primates, and females under particularly strong pressure to find ways to avoid it.
 Hanuman langurs live in one-male units, where a female has little choice about who she mates with.
 In other species, by contrast (most baboons, chimpanzees), multiple males reside with multiple females.
 In these species females are often sexually promiscuous, sometimes actively soliciting multiple males for sex.
 This is probably mostly a matter of confusing paternity sufficiently to suppress the threat of infanticide.
-There’s a general lesson here: female promiscuity generally has different evolutionary roots than male promiscuity.
+There’s a general lesson here: females are not always monogamously inclined, but female promiscuity generally has different evolutionary roots than male promiscuity.